-Devon County Council has approved the full business case for the Brunel Pension Partnership.
-It is anticipated that investment assets will be transitioned across from the Devon Pension Fund's existing investment managers to the portfolios managed by BPP Ltd between April 2018 and March 2020 in accordance with a timetable that will be agreed with BPP Ltd. Until such time as transitions take place, the Devon Pension Fund will continue to maintain the relationship with its current investment managers and oversee their investment performance, working in partnership with BPP Ltd. where appropriate.
+Devon County Council approved the full business case for the Brunel Pension Partnership in 2017.
+The process of transitioning the Fund's assets to the portfolios managed by Brunel started in April 2018 (the passive equity assets transitioned in July 2018) and is expected to be completed (except for legacy private market assets) during 2021.
+A transition timetable agreed between the clients and Brunel is regularly monitored by the Client Group.
+Until such time as transitions take place, the Devon Pension Fund will continue to maintain the relationship with its current investment managers and oversee their investment performance, working in partnership with Brunel. where appropriate.

-Following the completion of the transition plan outlined above, it is envisaged that all of the Devon Pension Fund's assets will be invested through BPP Ltd. However, the Fund has certain commitments to long term illiquid investment funds which will take longer to transition across to the new portfolios to be set up by BPP Ltd. These assets will be managed in partnership with BPP Ltd. until such time as they are liquidated, and capital is returned.
+Following the completion of the transition plan, it is intended that all of the Devon Pension Fund's assets will be invested through Brunel portfolios.
+However, the Fund has certain commitments to long term illiquid investment funds which will take longer to transition across to the Brunel portfolios.
+These assets will be managed in partnership with Brunel until such time as they are liquidated, and capital is returned.